When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Privacy-Preserving QFL

 The importance of privacy-preserving model aggregation has become pronounced with the continuous expansion of FL, particularly within quantum computing contexts.
 In~\cite{QFL-AsynchAgg}, a concept of privacy-preserving asynchronous FL has been introduced to facilitate secure model aggregation without necessitating the synchronization of client updates.
 The authors employed Paillier encryption~\cite{paillier2005paillier} to support the homomorphic aggregation of encrypted model updates.
 Here, clients can update asynchronously by contributing local models, with the server aggregating these updates without disclosing private information.
 Addressing the need for post-quantum security, the work~\cite{QFL-SecAggPostQ1} presented a secure three-round aggregation protocol to ensure quantum resistance, using post-quantum cryptographic techniques.

 One prominent direction concerns safeguarding FL infrastructures against quantum attacks.
 Fig.~\ref{fig:enter-label} illustrates various attacks on quantum, FL, and QFL sides.
 The work~\cite{QFL-SecAggPostQ2} introduced an FL framework that utilizes lattice-based multi-stage secret sharing to ensure resistance against quantum attacks.
 This scheme employs dual masking techniques to safeguard model parameters, enabling reconstruction of masked model updates while minimizing frequent communication overhead.
 On a similar track, the authors in~\cite{gharavi2025pqbflpostquantumblockchainbasedprotocol} introduced a framework that leverages post-quantum cryptographic primitives to mitigate eavesdropping and model-tampering threats.
-By combining ratcheting methods with on-chain transactions, such a framework provides forward secrecy for iterative FL updates while recording contributions in an immutable ledger.
 Parallel to security concerns, researchers have explored adversarial defenses within QFL~\cite{maouaki2025qfalquantumfederatedadversarial}, which integrates adversarial training in a quantum federated environment, generating local perturbations at each node and sharing robust gradients via FedAvg.

-Using MNIST, they indicated a $12\%$ improvement in accuracy under moderate projected gradient descent attacks when at least half of the clients ran adversarially trained subroutines.
-This highlights the merit of local adversarial coverage even in small QNNs.
+From an attack perspective, to counter model poisoning and gate‐parameter manipulation in QFL, operators can adopt Byzantine‐robust aggregation rules and runtime validation of quantum updates.
+Classical FL defenses such as Krum or coordinate‐wise median have proven effective against malicious client updates \cite{Blanchard2017Krum}, and can be extended to QFL by treating each client’s variational parameter shift as a vector for robust aggregation.
+Additionally, clients and the server can interleave randomized “test circuits,” which would essentially be short sequences with known output distributions, into the training pipeline.
+By measuring the fidelity of these test circuits against expected outcomes using the average‐gate‐fidelity formula \cite{QC9}, the server can detect aberrant gate manipulations or backdoor injections before integrating a client’s update.

+Further, from an aspect of a distributed denial-of-service (DDoS), the attacker can target three pressure points: the central aggregator, Quantum-Compute-as-a-Service (QCaaS) endpoints for PQC evaluations, and intermediate relays that coordinate submissions and returns.
+Congestion at any of these points reduces effective throughput, inflates staleness \(\Delta t_k\), and, most critically for privacy, shrinks the instantaneous participant set \(\mathcal{S}_t\).
+Secure aggregation delivers its guarantees only when the active set meets a minimum threshold; letting rounds proceed with too few contributors erodes anonymity and exposes client updates.

+To make the dependency explicit, let \(k_{\min}\) denote the minimum cohort size required by the secure aggregation protocol.
+A round is privacy-preserving only if \(|\mathcal{S}_t|\ge k_{\min}\); otherwise it must be deferred rather than “fail-open”: